 Animating an icon or shape is possible, though, it’s not easy for someone that’s never used a video editing software before, but animating a character is not (more on this later).

 If you want to create a product demo/tour video for your web app, or you want to create a video promoting your mobile app, you’d need screen recordings of the app.

 You’d need a tool to record your desktop or mobile screen.
 To record a desktop or laptop screen, you can use a tool such as Free Cam.
 It lets you easily record your screen.
-It’s a free tool that doesn’t place any watermark or impose any time limits and is ad-free.
+It’s a free tool that doesn’t place a watermark or impose time limits and is ad-free.

 There are two downsides to using it though.
 It saves your screen recordings only in WMV format, which you’d have to then convert to a more popular format such as MP4, and it doesn’t let you record your front-facing camera.

 If your app is web-based or you want to record your screen from a chrome extension, you can use Loom.
 Loom lets you easily record your screen and front-facing camera directly from your browser.

 Vmaker is another desktop screen recording tool (for mac and windows) that’s intuitive, fast, and free.

 To record your mobile screen, you can use a tool that comes pre-installed on your Android OS or iOS; you don’t need any third-party app to record your mobile’s screen.